-|Length: 7.4 km one way||Time Required: 2 hr 30 min – 3 hr 30 min one way (walking)|
+|Length: 7.4 km one way||Time Required: 2 hr 30 min – 3 hr 30 min one way|

-|Trail Type: 4WD road/Walking track||Physical Difficulty: Moderate|
+|Trail Type: 4WD road/Walking track||Uses: Walking and running|

 |Max Elevation: 410 m||Dog Access: Dogs are strictly prohibited on Cable Bay Walkway|

-Cable Bay Walkway can be walked in either direction, but it is best enjoyed if you have someone to pick you up at the other end, otherwise you’ll need to return the way you came.
+Cable Bay Walkway can be walked in either direction, but is best enjoyed if you have someone to pick you up at the other end, otherwise you’ll need to return the way you came.

 The southern end of the walkway begins at the end of Airlie St, Glenduan.
 Glenduan is a short deviation off State Highway 6 at Wakapuaka (see Access tab above).
 The turnoff is 10 km north of central Nelson.
 Park your car on the roadside next to the beach.

-The northern end at Cable Bay begins at the car park at the start of the natural causeway that forms the bay.
+The northern end of the walkway is atCable Bay , where there is a car park at the start of the natural causeway that forms the bay.
 To reach Cable Bay, head north from Nelson along State Highway 6 over Gentle Annie Saddle and turn left at Cable Bay Road (14 km from central Nelson).
 Cable Bay is 8 km along the road from the turnoff.